NicoC7/NicolasBookStore/NicolasBookStore/README.txt

 11:05 Im getting a really strage error that I dont know how to solve.

 1:53 I set a class private instead of public.

+2:02 I added the link to the layout in the dropdown then I run it and its working.

+2:56 I'm doing the selete and add button but i need to go to a class.